kamushadenes/chloe-ai-bot/README.md

 - **ChatGPT Integration:** Chloe uses OpenAI's ChatGPT `gpt-3.5-turbo` model to generate responses.
 It has been trained on a vast corpus of text data, allowing it to provide accurate and natural responses.

-- **Contextual Summarization:** Chloe can summarize previous messages to provide users with a bigger context for the conversation.
-This helps to maintain the flow of conversation and provides a better user experience.
+- **Contextual Summarization:** Chloe automatically summarizes previous messages and adds them to it's own prompt.
+This helps to maintain the flow of conversation and provides a better user experience, while also taking a smaller hit from the 4096 tokens limit.

-- **Telegram Integration:** Chloe is a Telegram bot that can be used on any device with the Telegram app.
-This provides a flexible and convenient platform for interacting with the bot.

 - **Personality Customization:** Chloe can be customized to reflect different personalities.
 Whether you want a friendly, chatty bot or a more reserved and professional one, Chloe can be configured to meet your needs.